From Noise to Order: Learning to Rank via Denoising Diffusion: Results

 \subsection{Generative \vs Discriminative LTR}

-We report the performance of different methods across all datasets in terms of NDCG@10 and MAP@10 in Table~\ref{tab:main_results}.
-Different sections of the paper illustrate results for multiple values of $K$, reflecting different fractions of the training data used to train the model.
-As shown in this table, when training with full data (i.e., $K{=}1$), DiffusionRank consistently outperforms its discriminative counterparts in both pointwise and pairwise formulations on MQ2007 and MSLR-WEB10K.
-In particular, generative pointwise models achieve higher effectiveness than discriminative pointwise models, and generative pairwise models similarly outperform discriminative pairwise baselines.
-These improvements are statistically significant based on paired $t$-tests with $p<0.05$.
-On MQ2008 the results are more mixed which may at least be partially explained by the substantially smaller size of this dataset compared to MQ2007 and MSLR-WEB10K, which make these results less trustworthy.
+We report the performance of different methods across all datasets in terms of NDCG@10 and MAP@10 in~\Cref{tab:main_results_pointwise} and~\Cref{tab:main_results_pairwise}.
+Different sections of the tables illustrate results for multiple values of $K$, reflecting different fractions of the training data used to train the model.
+As shown in these tables, when training with full data (i.e., $K{=}1$), DiffusionRank consistently outperforms its discriminative counterparts in both pointwise and pairwise settings on MQ2007, MSLR-WEB10K, and MSLR-WEB30K, and also on Istella-S in the pointwise setting.
+Each of these reported improvements on NDCG@10 for $K{=}1.0$ are statistically significant ($p<0.05$) according to the paired $t$-test.

-Table~\ref{tab:main_results} also reports performance as we progressively reduce the amount of training data (smaller $K$).
+Table~\ref{tab:main_results_pointwise} and~\Cref{tab:main_results_pairwise} also report performance as we progressively reduce the amount of training data.
 As expected, effectiveness generally degrades for all methods as $K$ decreases.
-However, on MSLR-WEB10K, DiffusionRank typically retains an advantage over the corresponding discriminative baselines across a wide range of data fractions (both pointwise and pairwise), suggesting improved robustness in the low-to-moderate data regime.
-On the MQ datasets, the trends are more mixed: DiffusionRank tends to match or improve upon discriminative baselines at moderate fractions (e.g., $K=2^{-2}$ and $K=2^{-4}$), but differences become noisier as $K$ becomes very small.
+This performance lead persists on MSLR-WEB10K, MSLR-WEB30K, and Istella-S, where DiffusionRank typically retains an advantage over the corresponding discriminative baselines across a wide range of data fractions, suggesting improved robustness in the low-to-moderate data regime.
+On the MQ2007, the trends for pairwise approaches are more mixed: DiffusionRank tends to match or improve upon discriminative baselines at moderate fractions (e.g., $K=2^{-2}$ and $K=2^{-4}$), but differences become noisier as $K$ becomes very small.
 Overall, these results indicate that DiffusionRank’s gains are most consistent when sufficient training data is available; in this regime, it consistently outperforms its discriminative counterparts.